salihmk/salihmk/README.md

 ---

-> “To be great is something great, but it is difficult to be great.”
+> *To be great is something great, but it is difficult to be great.*